After your API is deployed, users of your API need to access it through a domain name rather than an IP address. You can either:

 gRPC running on Compute Engine, Google Kubernetes Engine, or Kubernetes.

-.cloud.goog domain is managed by Google and shared by GCP
+.cloud.goog domain is managed by Google and shared by Google Cloud

 customers.
-Because GCP projects are guaranteed to have a globally unique project ID,
+Because Google Cloud projects are guaranteed to have a globally unique project ID,

 a domain name in the format